 Adam S. Sperling, MD, PhD

 Dr. Sperling received his medical degree and PhD in Biological Chemistry from the University of California, Los Angeles in 2011, where he worked on mechanisms of epigenetic gene regulation in the lab of Dr. Michael Grunstein.
 He completed his residency in internal medicine at the Brigham and Women’s Hospital and his fellowship in Hematology and Oncology at the Dana-Farber Cancer Institute.
 He is board certified in Internal Medicine, Medical Oncology, and Hematology.
-He completed his post-doctoral fellowship in the laboratory of Dr. Benjamin Ebert.
+He completed his post-doctoral fellowship in the laboratory of Dr. Benjamin Ebert and is now an Assistant Professor of Medicine at Harvard Medical School and the Brigham and Women’s Hospital.
 His research focuses on understanding the mechanisms of disease evolution from pre-malignant conditions and the development of drug resistance in multiple myeloma and other hematologic malignancies.
 In the clinic he cares for patients with multiple myeloma, monoclonal gammopathies and clonal hematopoiesis.

 Ravi K. Dutta, PhD